 - You do not need a Green Card.

 - You do not need U.S. citizenship to be eligible to do so.

 You can buy a house in the U.S. That’s legal.

-However, before you can purchase your dream home in the United States, you need to secure an Individual Taxpayer Identification Number (ITIN).
+However, before purchasing your dream home in the United States, you need to secure an Individual Taxpayer Identification Number (ITIN).

 An ITIN is a tax processing number only available for certain nonresident and resident aliens, spouses, and dependents who cannot get a Social Security Number (SSN).